 PagerDuty’s integration with AWS Personal Health dashboard enables you to immediately receive notifications about problems with AWS Services, via PagerDuty.
 This can be especially helpful when there are infrastructure problems that may be impacting your services.
 This is a one-way integration, sending both issues and scheduled changes to PagerDuty.

 Follow the instructions below to configure AWS Personal Health Dashboard with PagerDuty.
-If you have any questions or need any assistance, please contact our support team at firstname.lastname@example.org.
+If you have any questions or need any assistance, please contact our Support team.

 There are two ways that AWS Personal Health Dashboard can be integrated with PagerDuty: via Global Event Rules or through an integration on a PagerDuty Service.

-- From the Configuration menu, select Event Rules and click your Default Global Ruleset.
+- From the Services menu, select Event Rules and click your Default Global Ruleset.